djangounderthehood/duh-web/tinyblog/articles/2016-07-01-registration.md

 > Published on 1st Jul 2016 by Ola Sitarska

-Every year tickets to Django: Under The Hood are selling out in a matter of minutes.
+Every year tickets to Django: Under The Hood sell out in a matter of minutes.
 This year we're trying something different to make the distribution of tickets a little bit more fair and less frustrating for everyone.